 Paragraph 5.8.1., amend to read:

 “5.8.1.
-The photometric characteristics of a direction indicator lamp except for categories 5 and 6 specified in Regulation No. 6 or [LSD], and of a direction indicator lamp specified in Regulation No. 50 or [LSD] may be varied during a flash by sequential activation of light sources as specified in paragraph 5.6. of Regulation No. 6 or Paragraph 5.6.11. of Regulation No. [LSD] or in paragraph 6.8. of Regulation No. 50.
+The photometric characteristics of a direction indicator lamp except for categories 5 and 6 specified in Regulation No. 6 or [LSD], and of a direction indicator lamp specified in Regulation No. 50 or [LSD] may be varied during a flash by sequential activation of light sources as specified in paragraph 5.6. of Regulation No. 6 or paragraph 5.6.11. of Regulation No. [LSD] or in paragraph 6.8. of Regulation No. 50.

 This provision shall not apply when direction indicator lamps of categories 2a and 2b of Regulation No. 6 or [LSD] or category 12 of Regulation No. 50 or [LSD] are operated as emergency stop signal according to paragraph 6.14. of this Regulation.”